Proposal SVD-WG008 (Reference Sequences)

 - proposal SVD-WG008 opened for Community Consultation on July 20 (2019), closed September 30 (2019).

-The proposal suggests to specify the HGVS recommendations for acceptable Reference Sequences.
+The proposal suggested to specify the HGVS recommendations for acceptable Reference Sequences.
 Based on the proposal the Reference Sequences page has been updated (April 2020).

 A sequence variant is defined in the context of a reference sequence which must be referred to by means of a unique sequence identifier.
 Because a reference sequence defines the numbering system and default state of a sequence (e.g. coding transcript, non-coding transcript), accurately interpreting a sequence variant requires that both the reference sequence and its reference sequence identifier are unchangeable.

 - reference sequences must come from data sources that provide stable and permanent identifiers, e.g. RefSeq (NCBI) and Ensembl (EBI).
 A source that permits updating of sequence records associated with an existing sequence identifier must not be used, i.e. a change in the reference sequence must trigger a change in the sequence identifier.